nuvolos-cloud/examples/data/worldbank_upload/R/README.md

 * Perform basic data transformations and plotting on the results of the Web API queries.
 * Insert data into the Nuvolos SDW.

+### Requirements

+As a first step, make sure you [activate tables](https://docs.nuvolos.cloud/data/the-table-view#activating-tables) in your space for the example to work.
+Once tables are activated, you need to restart your application.

 Applications in Nuvolos can be extended by [installing software packages](https://docs.nuvolos.cloud/getting-started/work-with-applications/install-a-software-package).
 In this example we are relying on R's package management system to first install packages.
 Any installed packages will be retained after the application is restarted.
 Applications can be distributed to spare the cost of building and installing packages again and again.
 Distribution's other main benefit is the fact that an application can be proliferated in the exact state it was created in, changing repository layout has no effect on an application that is proliferated via distribution.

-### Requirements

-It is important to note that the `sf` library requires certain Linux packages if you are building packages from source.
 The following images are compatible with this code example:

 | Image      | Compatible |
 | ----------- | ----------- |